Wastewater Treatment Operations

 Love’s Travel Stops & Country Store Decentralized Wastewater Treatment Facility

 LWWTF has a design capacity of 0.015 MGD and is located at 2971 Highway 48S in Dickson.
-LWWTF features a septic tank, recirculating sand filter and drip irrigation system.
-The system is very cost effective, environmentally protective, and especially suitable for locations that are some distance from WADC’s centralized wastewater collection system.
+LWWTF features a septic tank, recirculating sand filter and a fenced drip irrigation system.
+The system serves the Love’s Travel Center and Country Store site.

 White Bluff Wastewater Treatment Plant